SentyFunBall/valour-vapp/README.md

 Valour VAPP is a community built, open source way to build bots for Valour.
 Using a custom built block coding language, almost anyone can build a bot now.
 The system is still in development, and will be released soon after Valour first release.

-## where do i learn?
+## Where do I learn?
-there is a file named programming basics.md, click on it and start reading.
+There is a file named programming basics.md, click on it and start reading.
+There is also a wiki avalible on this repo.